alexanian/socratic-form-microscopy/_posts/2018-02-09-cities-are-weird-and-minimum-wages-can-help.md

 So, I think we should fix zoning, certainly.
 And I think we need to fix how Ontario's minimum wage functions in a recession so that it doesn't destroy our whole economy during the next one.
 But at the same time, I think we need to explore differential minimum wages for our largest cities and the rest of the province/country.
 I mean this even in a world where the current minimum $14/hour wage isn't rolled back.
 Would even $15/hour cut it in Toronto and Vancouver[^4]?

-If we can't make a minimum wage work without increased unemployment, then maybe we'll have to turn to[^5].
+If we can't make a minimum wage work without increased unemployment, then maybe we'll have to turn to <a href="https://socratic-form-microscopy.com/2017/08/27/why-dont-we-subsidize-higher-wages-or-public-policy-is-expensive/">wage subsidies</a>.
+This is actually the method that "conservative" economist Scott Sumner favours[^5].

 What's clear to me is that what we're currently doing isn't working.